site search by freefind |

 "When angry, do not sin; do not ever let your wrath (your exasperation, your fury or indignation) last until the sun goes down.
 Leave no [such] room or foothold for the devil [give no opportunity to him]."
 [Amp.]

-Paul gives this warning against giving place to the devil in the context of our temper.
+Paul warns against giving place to the devil in the context of our temper.
 We all feel angry sometimes.
-People get on our nerves, things don’t go as we plan, we are hurt.
-There may be many reasons and our temperament will determine how we tend to express it, but we all face anger.
+People get on our nerves; things don’t go as we plan; we are hurt.
+There may be many reasons, and our temperament will determine how we tend to express it, but we all face anger.

-If you have taken Biblical Law you know that anger is a close brother of murder.
-When it is uncontrolled it can lead to bitterness, resentment, rage, be the motivating force behind other sins, harsh words, abuse, and, in extreme cases, can even lead to physical murder.
-It can murder relationships, friendships, businesses, drive other people into pain, suffering, and separation.
-Most certainly it will kill the person who allows it to run through their life as bitterness, resentment, self-pity, unforgiveness and a host of other destruction emotions which ravage spirit, mind, and body.
+If you have taken Biblical Law, you know that anger is a close brother of murder.
+When uncontrolled, it can lead to bitterness, resentment, and rage, be the motivating force behind other sins, harsh words, and abuse, and, in extreme cases, can even lead to physical murder.
+It can murder relationships, friendships, businesses and drive other people into pain, suffering, and separation.
+Most certainly, it will kill the person who allows it to run through their life as bitterness, resentment, self-pity, unforgiveness and other destructive emotions ravaging spirit, mind, and body.
 Can you see how this can be a real “foothold” or “place” for the devil?
-If we surrender to satan in this area, our lives can be devastated and so can the lives of those around us.
+If we surrender to satan in this area, our lives can be devastated, and so can the lives of those around us.

 As I said above, this is our choice.
-We may have made the wrong choice so often it is now a habit but, by the power of the Holy Spirit, it can change.
-Certainly, if we make excuses - that’s the way I am, it’s my grandfather’s temper, if they hadn’t done that..., etc. - we will never have victory.
+We may have made the wrong choice so often it is now a habit, but by the power of the Holy Spirit, it can change.
+Certainly, if we make excuses - that’s how I am, it’s my grandfather’s temper if they hadn’t done that..., etc. - we will never have victory.
 The first step to victory in ANY battle is to accept responsibility.

-Let’s take a quick look at two kinds of anger - unjust and just.
+Let’s look at two kinds of anger - unjust and just.
 The unjust one is the most common.
-It arises in us because someone has interfered with our plans or said something wrong, or embarrassed us.
-It is the temper of self-defense.
-It is self-pity which allows us to play the scene over and over again.
-We become the star of our own tear-jerker movie - Hollywood would be fighting over us if they saw how well we can act this movie!
-The original offense may have been real and hurtful, but as we replay the movie in anger, unforgiveness, bitterness, resentment, and death it grows and grows.
+It arises in us because someone has interfered with our plans, said something wrong, or embarrassed us.
+It is the temper of self-defence.
+It is self-pity that allows us to play the scene repeatedly.
+We become the star of our own tear-jerker movie - Hollywood would be fighting over us if they saw how well we can act in this movie!
+The original offence may have been real and hurtful, but as we replay the movie in anger, unforgiveness, bitterness, resentment, and death, it grows and grows.

-We need to a] recognize it is not sin to feel upset, b] try to resolve the situation that day, c] if “b” is not possible take the situation to God and leave it with Him, d] forgive the person and refuse to take offense, e] do not dwell on the offense but on the love and forgiveness of God.
+We need to a] recognize it is not a sin to feel upset, b] try to resolve the situation that day, c] if “b” is not possible, take the situation to God and leave it with Him, d] forgive the person and refuse to take offence, e] do not dwell on the offence but on the love and forgiveness of God.

-We need to a] recognize it is not sin to feel anger, b] if it is our power to correct the situation, then do it, c] if it is not in our power immediately then ask God if there is some action He wants us to take - join a pro-life group, begin a campaign, pray, d] don’t give into feelings of bitterness/resentment or helplessness, e] realize that God is in control and trust Him to work in the situation.
+We need to a] recognize it is not a sin to feel anger, b] if it is our power to correct the situation, then do it; c] if it is not in our power immediately, then ask God if there is some action He wants us to take - join a pro-life group, begin a campaign, pray, d] don’t give into feelings of bitterness/resentment or helplessness, e] realize that God is in control and trust Him to work in the situation.